Valparaiso resale shop worker finds $7K in coat pocket, gives it back to owner

 "It's just about integrity.
 So when you work with things like this you have to make sure that you're honest and you do the right thing," Kimes added.

-Later that day they reached out to the owner and brought it back to him.
-They said he had hidden the money but forgot that he had placed it in that pocket.
+The next day Wendland reached out to the owner and brought it back to him.
+She said he had hidden the money but forgot that he had placed it in that pocket.

 "He was extremely grateful.
 Just extremely, overwhelmingly grateful," Wendland said.